BA Luther College

 PhD Iowa State University

-Assistant Professor of Biology Alesia Hruska-Hageman has been teaching full-time at Mount Mercy since 2007.
+Associate Professor of Biology Alesia Hruska-Hageman has been teaching full-time at Mount Mercy since 2007.
 Hruska-Hageman completed undergraduate studies with a Bachelor's degree in biology and art, with a minor in chemistry.
 She then went on to earn a Doctorate in the Department of Biochemistry, Biophysics, and Molecular Biology with a major in Molecular, Cellular, and Developmental Biology.

 After earning her PhD, Hruska-Hageman worked for five years as an Associate of the Howard Hughes Medical Institute in Dr. Michael Welsh's lab at the University of Iowa.
 Her research focused on the proteins that interact with the Acid Sensing Ion channels which function in learning and memory and our sense of pain and touch.
 She served as a visiting lecturer at the University of Iowa and as a visiting assistant professor of biology at Coe College.
 Prior to joining Mount Mercy full-time, she worked part time and taught biochemistry, genetics and microbiology.

-Click on magazine cover to read about Dr. Hruska-Hageman's student based research
+Click on magazine cover to read about Dr. Hruska-Hageman's student based research.

 Excoffon, K. J. D. A, A. O. Kolawole, N. Kusama, N. D. Gansemer, P. Sharma, A. M. Hruska-Hageman, E. Petroff, and C. J. Benson.
 2012.
 Coxsackievirus and adenovirus receptor (CAR) mediates trafficking of acid sensing ion channel 3 (ASIC3) via PSD-95.
 Biochemical and Biophysical Research Communications 425: 13 – 18. pdf